 While worms can pose a serious threat to your dog’s health, it is important to remember that death from worms is relatively rare.
 With prompt treatment from your veterinarian, most dogs make a full recovery and go on to live happily.

-There are a few different types of worms that can infect dogs.
-So, the treatment will vary depending on which kind your dog has.
 The most common type of worm is the roundworm, and treatment for this is typically done with a dewormer medication.
 If your dog has tapeworms, they will need to be treated with a different type of medication.
 Treatment for whipworms is also available, but it is not as common.

 What Are The Chances Of Getting Worms From Your Dog?

 While it is possible to get worms from pets, it is not very common.
 Worms cannot be transmitted from dogs to humans by licking.
-However, if a person comes into contact with dog feces that contain worm eggs, they can become infected with the worms.
-Additionally, people can become infected with roundworms by consuming contaminated food or water.
-Therefore, it is important to practice good hygiene and wash your hands after coming into contact with dogs or their feces.
+However, if a person comes into contact with dog feces that contains worm eggs, they can become infected with the worms.

 Roundworms can cause serious health problems in humans.
 So, it is important to seek medical attention if you think you may have been exposed to them.